-Some people do not have enough money to get the healthy food that they need during pregnancy.
-There are programs that offer free healthy food for pregnancy such as Canada Prenatal Nutrition Programs (see below).
-There are also ideas for cooking healthy meals on a small budget through these programs.
+Some women do not have enough money to get the healthy food that they need during pregnancy.
+There are programs for pregnant women that offer free healthy food for pregnant women, such as Canada Prenatal Nutrition Programs (see below).
+They may also have ideas for cooking healthy meals on a small budget.